 To make a bequest, include a provision or codicil in your will designating a fixed amount of assets or a percentage of your residuary estate to The MacDowell Colony.
 Bequests are fully deductible from your taxable estate and can therefore represent significant tax savings.
 We recommend that you have your will prepared by an attorney.
 Here is sample language you may wish to use:

 “I give, devise, and bequeath ____ (describe dollar amount, property to be transferred, or percentage of your residuary estate) to The MacDowell Colony a not-for-profit corporation located at 100 High Street, Peterborough, NH 03458, for its general charitable purposes.”

 Other Planned Giving Options

 There are many additional ways you can incorporate MacDowell into your financial and estate planning.
 The following options also carry tax deductions and other benefits, including trusts that provide you and/or your loved ones with lifetime income.

 Donors who wish to make a planned gift should always check with their own legal or financial advisors.
 Although MacDowell does not offer tax or legal advice, we would be pleased to assist you and your legal or financial advisors in structuring your gift to support a specific discipline, Fellowship, or other project at MacDowell.
 We would greatly appreciate it if you would inform us of any arrangements in your will, trust, or other estate plans that support The MacDowell Colony.
 We will, of course, keep your commitment confidential.
-Please contact John Martin, Development Officer, at 212-535-9690 or via e-mail to discuss your estate planning.
+Please contact Stacey Bosworth, Director of Development, at 212-535-9690 or via e-mail to discuss your estate planning.